wk1093/Spectral/docs/api.md

 #### Parameters
 * `dynlib` The dynamic library implementation to use.

-* `dynp2` The type of shader to compile TO.
-This is given as a string, normally from the graphics module.
+* `dynp2` The output type.
+This is given as a string, normally straight from the graphics module's getShaderType function.

 **See also**: GraphicsModule::getShaderType

+> Todo: update this once the graphics module has docs

 # struct `sInternalFont` <a id="structs_internal_font"></a>